zmauricetrammell/kitchen-commander-ai/computer-vision/README.md

 This simplifies the issue of what defines a distinct class: **an object that has a distinct corresponding location has a distinct class**

 This means that Dirty Plate and Clean Plate **must** be different classes.
-They must be recognized by the perception engine as separate classes that are distint, given that they must register with different locations.
+They must be recognized by the perception engine as separate classes that are distinct, given that they must register with different locations.
 A Dirty Plate is a resource that is consumed at the Sink location to gain a Plate.

 With this framework, here are my refined classes grouped by type: